superbigco/craft-vipps/README.md

 - [ ] Handle signup after payment
 - [ ] Support for user signups via Vipps
 - [ ] Support for subscriptions (once Vipps makes it available)
+- [ ] Better handling of addresses and existing customers

 Brought to you by [Superbig](https://superbig.co)